Lalit1014/Cyber-Intern-Phase-1/Folder/1. Brute Force Detection/Report.md

 An attacker attempts several unsuccessful login attempts on a Windows system using an Brute-force method to gain unauthorized access.

 ### Objective
-Detect five or more failed login attempts (Event ID 4625) from the same host within a 1-minute period.
+Detect Seven or more failed login attempts (Event ID 4625) from the same host within a 2-minute period.

 ### Tools Used
 - **SIEM**: Elastic Stack (Kibana)